What are skills-based job descriptions?

 Be specific

-Explain each required skill in detail, using clear and specific language.
-Avoid vague terms.
-For example, instead of writing “communication skills,” specify if the job requires strong written, verbal, or both communication skills.
-Also, provide examples of how candidates will use these skills in the role so they know what to expect.
+Describe each required skill clearly and concretely.
+For example, instead of using a broad term like “communication skills,” specify whether strong written, verbal, or both types of communication are relevant.
+Providing examples of how the skills are applied in the role can also help candidates understand what to expect.

 Highlight essential skills